smcqueen-95/smcqueen-95/README.md

 ![Banner](assets/dev-banner.png)

 ### Hi there 👋🏽
-Caribbean Software Developer.
-I enjoy spending my time on the beach 🌊 when i'm not coding 💻 Being a recent graduate of University, I am constantly and consistantly searching for ways to imporve my skills, and experience.
+Caribbean Software Developer 🇬🇩 I enjoy spending my time on the beach 🌊 when i'm not coding 💻 Being a recent graduate of University, I am constantly and consistantly searching for ways to imporve my skills, and experience.
 I currently have more than 2 years experience as a Software Developer.
 I am currently developing my experience as a Full Stack Software Developer.
 Hopefully I can continue my journey as a Developer and leave a great impact on everyone I meet.

 ## Some More About Me! ♋️